bagder/log/README.md

-This language was turned into more strict checks in the very popular and widely used [nghttp2 library](https://github.com/nghttp2/nghttp2), first released to the public in its version 1.49.0 on August 22, 2022.
+This language was turned into more strict checks in the very popular and widely used [nghttp2 library](https://github.com/nghttp2/nghttp2), first released to the public in its version 1.49.0 on August 22, 2022. curl of course uses nghttp2 for its support of HTTP/2.

 It can be noted that other widely used HTTP/2 clients, like the popular major browsers for example, do not care about this rule violation in spite of what